eclab/edisyn/README.md

 If you want to use Edisyn in combination with a DAW, see the manual's section on building a MIDI Loopback.

 You can also run Edisyn from its jar file from the command line: see "Running from the command line" at end of these instructions.

-#### Dealing with Catalina...

-Note that Catalina may have added additional requirements to running Edisyn properly: but I don't have a Catalina machine to test on.
-Let me know if you run into issues and/or find solutions to them.

 #### If Edisyn bombs in MacOS on selecting a patch editor...